riczaman/notes-repo/docs/topics/aiFoundations.md

    - Supercluster = it just means its much larger than a typical cluster and it has 2 blocks.
 One block uses a `Clos Fabric` and it uses a 3-tier network using silicon chips and buffers they counteract the latency that might occur with a large number of GPUs supercluster = ==**Lossless**==
    - Using `placement` they are able to balance scalability and latency
    - OCI AI Superclusters are specifically designed to handle demanding AI workloads that require significant computational power and scalability.
 They are optimized to provide high performance for complex tasks like training large machine learning models, deep learning, and other compute-intensive AI tasks.
+   - Dedicated AI Clusters provide GPU-based compute resources required to fine-tune a pre-trained model for specific tasks like customer support.

 ###Responsible AI
 - Guiding Principles for AI to be trustworthy: